 On one side it’s held that one who fails to perform the law is not worthy of God’s love, but this fails to take into account what Jesus came to establish in the New Covenant (remember all the times Christ said, “You have heard it said, but I say unto you“?).
 The extremists believed that every ritualistic practice was a necessity to enter into the covenant.
 However, Jesus, as the broker of the New Covenant, made OT ritualistic laws of no necessity to gain admittance.

 On the other hand, extremists of grace have taken this out of context in their own way.
 To work for righteousness and holiness is seen as taboo because Jesus’ death was enough.
 As Bethke says in the vid, “Religion says do, Jesus says done.”
 While this is true, it misunderstands the definition of a relationship with God.
 To understand, we need to look at how the ancients viewed it.

-What is most worrying is that, when this idea is taken as true, it forms a dangerous antagonism towards the church.
-We’ve not only become separate from ritualistic religion, we’ve gone too far and have also separated ourselves from the judicial-covenant of Christ, and thus have left behind the necessity to carry out the works of the true religion.
+What is most worrying is that, when Bethke’s idea is taken as true, it forms a dangerous antagonism towards the church.
+We’ve not only become separate from ritualistic religion, but we have also separated ourselves from the judicial-covenant of Christ, and have thus left behind the necessity to carry out the works of the true religion.
 If our faith is real, it needs to be shown.

 I completely understand where Bethke is coming from (as I said, I once agreed), but folks like him have adopted a misunderstanding of religion and are attacking a straw-man.
-Unfortunately, it’s caused more bondage than freedom.
+Unfortunately, it has caused more bondage than freedom.